+The Prince of Morocco is brought into a room containing three caskets, gold, silver and lead.
 This page contains the original text of Act 3, Scene 2 of The Merchant of Venice.Shakespeare’s original The Merchant of Venice text is extremely long, so we’ve split the text into one Scene per page.
-Scene 5.
-Portia tells him to make his choice.
-Read Act 2, Scene 7 of Shakespeare's The Merchant of Venice, side-by-side with a translation into Modern English.
+The Merchant of Venice: Act 2, Scene 5 Enter [SHYLOCK the] Jew and.
+The Prince reads the inscriptions on all the caskets.